 - In Thalia's Musings, Hera is very fond of visiting this fate on Zeus's paramours.
 Io in particular was turned into a cow and then given to Thalia as a pet.

-- In Moonflowers, Ned Song is kidnapped and turned into a white wolf by the Hunter, The Fair Folk leader of The Wild Hunt, and is unwittingly adopted by his own daughter Alima.
+- In Moonflowers, Ned Song is turned into a white wolf by the Hunter, The Fair Folk leader of The Wild Hunt, then gets unwittingly adopted by his own daughter Alima.
 The curse means he can't communicate with anyone living or the Irish gods trying to help him out, and it also makes humans mistake him for a wolf-dog instead of a full-blooded wolf.
-Ned can't do much of anything as Alima's pet, but by the twentieth chapter he makes a deal with a spirit to kill the Hunter.
+Ned can't do much as Alima's pet, but by the twentieth chapter he makes a Blood Oath with a spirit to kill the Hunter.

 - In the 2014 campaign of D 20 Live, Tomb of Horrors, Roo's wizard character ends what should've been a terrible encounter prematurely by turning the 10th-level, four-armed Gargoyle into a kitten.
 Said kitten is then tamed by the party, christened Fussy Britches.